 Each employer is required to contribute 9.85% of total compensation paid to all re-employed TRS retirees employed in a TRS reportable position.
 This amount shall increase by 1.00% for fiscal year 2014 and increase by 0.10% each fiscal year through 2024 until the total employer contribution is equal to 11.85% of re-employed retiree compensation.

 Interest on Member Contributions

-Effective July 1, 2021, the interest credited on member contributions decreased from 0.85% to 0.25% per annum.
+Effective July 1, 2024, the interest credited on member contributions increased from 4.00% to 4.25% per annum.

 Guaranteed Annual Benefit Adjustment (GABA)